offenesdresden/dvbjs/README.md

     ]
 }
 ```

+The path property contains an array consisting of all the coordinates describing the path of this node.
+Useful for example to draw on a map.

 A note: A simple console.log of the returned data will look slightly different as js objects will only be displayed as `Object` at a certain depth.
 They're still there though.
 Use `console.log(JSON.stringify(data, null, 4));` for example to view it in your console.